3855 Trueman Court | Hilliard, Ohio | 43026

 Exposure to loud noise can cause hearing loss.
 Long term exposure can cause permanent problems with hearing.
 Protect your child’s hearing with hearing protection (ear plugs or headphones) at events (concerts, fireworks, car races, and others) where you may be exposed to loud noises.
 Watch the volume of your children’s headphones or earphones with music players.
 A sign that the noise is too loud is when the noise from the earphones or headphones can be easily heard when you stand near someone listening to the music.

 By three years of age, everyone should regularly see a dentist.
 Brush your child’s teeth at least twice a day.
-Plain water is fine to use with brushing before the child can spit out toothpaste (often by 2-3 years of age).
-Once the child can spit, use fluoride toothpaste to reduce cavities.
+Use fluoride toothpaste to help prevent tooth decay.

 Between TV, computers, and hand-held electronics, we are all around lots of “screen time”.
 You will need to work out rules within your family for how much time each day and week can be spent on screen-watching.
 Officially, the American Academy of Pediatrics recommends no TV exposure for children less than 2 years of age and only 1-2 hours per day of screen time for older children.
 These recommendations may not be practical for everyone, but what is important is to monitor what your children are seeing, controlling your child’s exposure to things that are not age appropriate (violence, bad language, etc.), and to use what they see as a way to discuss things (about commercials and good or bad examples of behavior on TV).
 Screen time can become such a habit that it is good to remind children that there are some many other important things to do: read, play with friends and family, play games, ride bikes, play a sport, etc. Set a good example as the parent with limiting your screen time and choosing what you watch carefully.